TheLindall/gifcam/README.md

 # Basic Setup

-### Raspberry Pi setup as of this writing
+## Raspberry Pi setup as of this writing
   - **Model:** Raspberry Pi Zero W 2
-  - **OS:** Raspberry Pi Os Legacy Lite (Buster)
+  - **OS:** Raspberry Pi OS Legacy Lite (Buster)

-## Pi first boot w/ monitor
+## New to Raspberry Pi & and setting up your Pi with a monitor:
-If you are setting up your Rapsberry Pi Zero for the first time:
+If you are setting up your Rapsberry Pi Zero for the first time, with a monitor, and you didn't pre-configure anythign do this:
-  - Use he command `sudo raspi-config` to:
+  - Use the command `sudo raspi-config` to:
-    -   Change your keyboard layout to the correct one
+    -   Change your keyboard layout to  to match yours
     -   Connect to your WiFi network
-    -   Change the hostname to something like gifcam
+    -   Change the hostname to something like gifcam (just makes it easier to identify on the network)

-## Installing dependencies
+## Install dependencies
+Use the following commands to get GifCam up and running
   - Run: `sudo apt-get update -y`
   - Run: `sudo apt-get upgrade -y`
   - Enable the camera interface: `sudo raspi-config` > Interfacing Options > Camera > Yes